Russia Vows Response After Ukraine Fires Long-Range US Missiles

-Kyiv: Russia warned on Tuesday that it would respond after Ukraine fired longer-range US missiles at its territory for the first time, as President Vladimir Putin issued a nuclear threat on the 1,000th day of the war.
+(MENAFN- Gulf Times) Russia warned yesterday that it would respond after Ukraine fired longer-range US missiles at its territory for the first time, as President Vladimir Putin issued a nuclear threat on the 1,000th day of the war.

-A senior official told AFP that a strike on Russia's Bryansk region earlier on Tuesday "was carried out by ATACMS missiles" -- a reference to the US-supplied army Tactical Missile System.
+A senior official told AFP that a strike on Russia's Bryansk region earlier yesterday“was carried out by ATACMS missiles” - a reference to the US-supplied army Tactical Missile System.

 “We will be taking this as a qualitatively new phase of the Western war against Russia.
 And we will react accordingly,” Lavrov told a press conference at the G20 summit in Brazil.

-Russian President Vladimir Putin signed a decree on Tuesday lowering the threshold for using nuclear weapons, a move that the White House, UK and European Union condemned as "irresponsible".
+Russian President Vladimir Putin signed a decree yesterday lowering the threshold for using nuclear weapons, a move that the White House, UK and European Union condemned as“irresponsible”.

 Putin has used nuclear rhetoric throughout the conflict but has grown increasingly belligerent since last year, pulling out of a nuclear test ban treaty and a key arms reduction agreement with the US.